mightychoc/Schedule-Maker/README.md

 - **Calendar**
   - [ ] Implement removal of entries
   - [ ] Make multiple entries at same time possible
+  - [ ] Make export and import of the entries-list possible
+  - [ ] Automatically generate edge color of rectangle
 - **CalendarEntry**
   - [ ]